Frequently Asked Questions

-A. Because lots of people shop at them--iTunes alone controls roughly 60% of the digital music market in the United States, and Amazon richly rewards loyalty, so its many American shoppers tend not to buy anywhere else.
-Yes, sales from those outlets do not count toward the Korean music charts (doing well on those helps Block B win Korean music shows), so if it's all the same to you, it probably helps Block B more to buy their music from a place that does.
-Sales from iTunes and Amazon do count on the Billboard charts, though, and buying Block B's music from any outlet is much, much, MUCH better for the group than piracy, YouTube, or streaming.
+A. Because lots of people shop at them.
+Yes, sales from international outlets may not count toward the Korean music charts (doing well on those helps Block B win Korean music shows).
+But buying Block B's music from any outlet is much, much, MUCH better for the group than piracy, YouTube, or streaming.

 Q. Why don't you include this or that thing on your Web site?

 A. The purpose of this Web site is to introduce Block B to English speakers who are unfamiliar with the group.
 As a result, I try to keep the site as lean as possible--I don't want to overwhelm people with too much information.

 If there's something you think should be here but isn't, feel free to contact me, but be aware that I may not include the content for the reason stated above.
 Likewise, feel free to contact me if you have a question that's beyond the purview of this Web site--I'll help if I can!

 Q. How do I contact you?

 A. Just fill out the form below!

 Just keep a few things in mind: I don't know the members of Block B, so I can't help you get in touch with them.
-I don't speak or read Korean.
+I am not remotely fluent in Korean.
 And I am not interested in fan fiction.